Alex Martínez (footballer, born 1991): Sporting Kansas City

 Martinez signed with United Soccer League expansion side Charlotte Independence in March 2015.

 Coaching

-After his retirement from playing, Martínez served as the Charlotte FC Academy's head of recruitment from 2021–2022.
+After his retirement from playing, Martínez served as the Charlotte FC Academy's head of recruitment from 2020–2022 & Academy's U18 Head Coach (Responsible for three Academy players signing First Team Contracts and one signing Crown Legacy Contract).
 In March 2023, Martínez was named an assistant coach for USL Championship club Birmingham Legion.
 On January 23, 2024, Martínez was announced as an assistant coach for D.C.
 United in Major League Soccer.

 Personal life

-He is the younger brother of Enzo Martínez who currently plays for Birmingham Legion FC.
+He is the younger brother of Enzo Martínez who currently plays for Charlotte Independence.